jaq-lagnirac/pickler-dev-truman/mobius_labels/USERMANUAL.md

 ## Temporary Working Sub-Directory

-You may see a directory/folder named `.tmp_mobius_labels_jaq/` appear and disappear during code execution and label generation.
+You may see a directory/folder appear and disappear during code execution and label generation.
 This is intended behavior, and is a requirement for successful code execution.
 This directory is the location where the tool conducts its operations in order to prevent accessing files outside the scope of the program.
 You ***must*** have the extra storage space in order for successful program execution.
 Do ***NOT*** interact or attempt to delete this directory during runtime execution, as this may lead to erroneous behavior.

 ## Output Label Sheet